Hydrodynamical Evolution of Black-Hole Binaries Embedded in AGN Discs: III. The Effects of Viscosity: Summary

-Both the main numerical survey (Table \ref{tab:runs-visc}) and the additional survey (Tables \ref{tab:runs-visc01} and \ref{tab:runs-novisc}) in this work provide a crucial expansion to the parameter space covered by our prior works \citepalias{Li2022, Li2022b}.
+Both the main numerical survey (Table \ref{tab:runs-visc}) and the additional survey (Tables \ref{tab:runs-visc01} and \ref{tab:runs-novisc}) in this work provide a crucial expansion to the parameter space covered by our prior works \citepalias{Li2022, Li2023}.
 In particular, viscosity can qualitatively change the flow dynamics and the secular evolution of the binary.
 Admittedly, the isotropic, homogeneous viscosity parameterized by $\alpha$ is idealized.
 Certain physical processes like BH feedback, magnetic forces, and radiative transfer may hamper the accretion and make binary hardening easier.
-Besides these missing physics, our results are subject to the limitations of the 2D local shearing box approximation.
-Ultimately, future 3D simulations with more realistic physical ingredients, both local and global, are required to better model the interactions between BBHs and AGN discs.
+Besides these missing physics, our results are subject to the limitations of the 2D local shearing box approximation. \rlr{It is also worth conducting comparative studies between our method for modeling accretors and other methods, e.g., timescale/fraction-based gas removal accretion \citep[e.g.,][]{Farris2014} or torque-free sinks \citep[e.g.,][]{Dittmann2021, Dempsey2022}, to better understand the pros and cons of different accretor treatments.} Ultimately, future 3D simulations with more realistic physical ingredients, both local and global, are required to better model the interactions between BBHs and AGN discs.